 The good news for veterinary nurses is that most of Vetpol’s online course content will already be familiar to you – so preparing yourself for the exam will largely be a case of working through the materials and refreshing your knowledge.
 Veterinary nurses will have to familiarise themselves with the Code of Practice for SQPs, learn a bit more about dispensing and thoroughly read Vetpol’s exam guide; as the assessment tests the application of knowledge, practising a mock case study is also recommended.

 Vet Nurses studying with Vetpol have spent much less time studying for the exams than non-VNs and to date they have all qualified with flying colours!
+Furthermore, exams are taken online and there is no viva!

 As a VN, why should I even bother?